Virginia Department of Human Resource Management

 About the Program:

-For Mentees - CMP offers one-on-one mentoring with seasoned professionals, focusing on career development, skill acquisition, and statewide networking.
+CMP offers one-on-one mentoring with seasoned professionals, focusing on career development, skill acquisition, and statewide networking.
 This is a unique opportunity to gain valuable insights and guidance to achieve your career aspirations.

-For Mentors - CMP provides a platform to enhance your mentorship and leadership skills while making a significant contribution to the development of fellow state employees.
+CMP provides a platform to enhance your mentorship and leadership skills while making a significant contribution to the development of fellow state employees.

 • Duration: 12 months (6 months formal, 6 months informal)